as of -12-2022

 born in Omaha, Nebraska and died in Philadelphia, PA was buried

 in the family grave.
-The long road to get here
+A long long road to get here

 The Abbey of Creevelea is today one of Ireland's National Historic Sites.